 As Heather worked in the development sector in South East Asia, living there for almost 8 years, she has a broad network of people involved in the sector.
 Our founding producers were recommended to her by people she knew had been involved in some way and seen them in action.

 She has built on this connection to develop relationships with the organisation and continues to highly value communication, collaboration and her relationship with them.

 As for Dignity has grown, it has started to build relationships with new producers.
 These producers have credibility based on their association with external bodies such as World Fair Trade Organisation etc.

 After credibility the producers need to have at least one of these features, preferable more!

 1. Fighting Human Trafficking

-We identify production organisation who have positioned themselves in communities where trafficking is prevalent.
+We identify production organisations who have positioned themselves in communities where trafficking is prevalent.
 As 78% of trafficked people end up in the sex industry, some are located in the communities around the red light districts.
-But not all are here, some are positioned in areas where it is a known trafficking route, like country borders.
+But not all are here, as some are positioned in areas where they are known trafficking routes, like country borders.